 Once a hunter makes a kill, the guide will field dress it, de-bone it, meat bag it and bring it all back to the lodge.
 A hunter can help if they wish and if they have the physical ability to do so; or the guide wil tae care of everything. .
 You will return to the lodge at dark where a hot shower and meal awaits you.

-MOOSE: It is believed that Newfoundland has the highest density of moose in North America and average success in his camps on moose is about 90% to 95%- and shot opportunity is even higher.
+It is believed that Newfoundland has the highest density of moose in North America and average success in this outfitter’s camps is about 90%, with shot opportunity even higher.
 Kill rates would be even greater if hunters were in better physical condition and could shoot a bit more accurately and quickly.
-In 2018, the first week of the season was very hot, and things were slow.
-In prior year that first week had been very high success.
-Excluding that one week, he was well over 90% on his remaining 4 weeks and 5 camps.
-And over 50% of the bulls exceeded 40” spreads – excellent indeed.
-So overall extremely high success on very good bulls, and the special deal he has with us at HUNT NATION includes a bear at no extra charge!
+Many bulls exceed 40” spreads – excellent indeed.
+So overall extremely high success on good bulls.
+Don Sangster from our Canadian office hunted with this outfitter in September 2019, along with 2 of his clients.
+All tagged out on bulls.

 CARIBOU: Newfoundland is the only place in the world where non-residents can harvest a Woodland caribou.
 Prices have jumped greatly in recent years due to restrictive numbers of tags, so doing your hunt for the caribou SLAM is a do-it-right-now proposition.
 If you want a caribou hunt here, you MUST book 12 to 20 months in advance!
 This outfit is full already for 2019 caribou hunts, but he has limited openings for a couple caribou hunts for 2020.